souruko/Gibberish3/README.md

 =============================================================================================
 # CHANGELOG

+3.0.6
+icon update
+fixed a bug where counter did not start with the start value added window type to window selection item

 3.0.5
 fixed a bug with targetname text option fixed a bug where permanent timers got removed with remove action